Dr. Leonard Lye

 Chair

 Dr. Leonard Lye is a Professor Emeritus at Memorial University of Newfoundland.
-Before retirement, he was a Professor of Civil Engineering and former Associate Dean.
-Also an inventor, entrepreneur, and mentor.
+Prior to his retirement, he served as a Professor of Civil Engineering and was a former Associate Dean.
+He is also an inventor, entrepreneur, and mentor.

-Leonard established the Newfoundland Chapter of the Tetra Society in 1996 and as a coordinator, he raised funds, promoted the Society, encouraged students to volunteer and visited each client to define their needs.
-Over last 25 years, he personally managed each project.
-For his lifetime work and dedication with the Tetra Society, Leonard was awarded the Tetra Society’s Lifetime Achievement Award, Canadian Association of Occupational Therapists Citation Award, MUN’s Glenn Roy Blundon Award, and Recreation Newfoundland “Bridging the Gap” Award.
+In 1996, Leonard established the Newfoundland Chapter of the Tetra Society.
+As the chapter coordinator, he raised funds, promoted the Society, encouraged students to volunteer, and personally visited each client to assess their needs.
+Over the past 25 years, he has personally managed every project.
+In recognition of his lifelong dedication to the Tetra Society, Leonard received several prestigious honors, including the Tetra Society’s Lifetime Achievement Award, the Canadian Association of Occupational Therapists Citation Award, MUN’s Glenn Roy Blundon Award, and Recreation Newfoundland’s “Bridging the Gap” Award.

-Leonard personally contributed a scholarship to encourage and reward community service among undergraduate students.
-Now happily retired, he volunteers and supervises students, who are working on Tetra projects and enjoys playing and teaching pickleball and the ukulele.
+Leonard has also contributed a scholarship to encourage and reward community service among undergraduate students.
+Now happily retired, he continues to volunteer and supervise students working on Tetra projects, and enjoys playing and teaching pickleball and the ukulele.

 Joy Hayden